Pearl Coast Zoological Gardens: Broome development

 At the time of the zoo's construction, Broome was still a very isolated outpost with "hardly any shipping, the last piece of road between Halls Creek and Broome was still dirt track, (and) freezer trucks had just started to come through", according to Thom.
 In this unlikely location, McAlpine chose to build "a zoo filled with endangered and exotic animals", confident that it would attract tourists.

-Conscious that potential visitors to Broome would have limited accommodation options, McAlpine also purchased land at Cable Beach where he oversaw the establishment of the town's first luxury accommodation, the 600-bed Cable Beach Club Resort, opened in 1988 to coincide with the celebrations for Australia's bicentennial.
+Conscious that potential visitors to Broome would have limited accommodation options, McAlpine also purchased land at Cable Beach, where he oversaw the establishment of the town's first luxury accommodation, the 600-bed Cable Beach Club Resort, a joint venture between the Western Australian Development Corporation (WADC) and McAlpine's own company Australian City Properties (ACP).
+The club was opened in 1988 to coincide with the celebration of Australia's bicentenary.

 What is now the Cable Beach Club Resort & Spa was at that point "just a caravan park and paddock" on the headland, according to Thom.
 McAlpine spent AUD $55 million (at 1987 prices) developing the resort, hoping to develop Broome as a tourist destination for visitors from Australia as well as overseas.
 McAlpine's low-rise, largely timber resort was the antithesis to what other developers such as Christopher Skase were building on the east coast in places such as Port Douglas, Cairns and the Gold Coast.
 According to Lyn Page, a former employee of McAlpine's, his motives for developing the Club on the site were not entirely commercial however:

 Alistair's office was on the top floor of where Willie Creek Pearls are now.
 He overlooked the Bali Hai caravan park which was an eyesore, and every time Alistair drove past it he saw it as a personal affront.
 He loathed it.
 He figured that the only way to do something about it was to buy it which he did, and proceeded to develop the Cable Beach Club...

+The journalist Hugh Edwards, writing in the 2000s, noted that not everybody in Broome was happy with what McAlpine was doing in the mid to late-1980s: